How To Prepare For A CNA Job Interview

 Dress for Success

 Don’t wait until the morning of the interview to determine what you’ll wear.
 First impressions count, so you’ll want to put your best “dress” forward.
 Choose conservative wear, but most important, make sure your clothing fits right and is neat and clean.
-You don’t need to wear a full suit for a CAN interview; a pair of dark colored slacks paired with a structured blouse would be appropriate.
+You don’t need to wear a full suit for a CNA interview; a pair of dark colored slacks paired with a structured blouse would be appropriate.

 - Wear jeans, t-shirts, tank tops, short skirts or tight-fitting clothing